BritishPandaChick/bpc-portfolio-site/wp-content/plugins/wp-retina-2x/readme.txt

 == Changelog ==

-= 6.3.9 (2023/01/06) =
+= 6.4.1 (2023/04/16) =
-* Fix: Better handling of the image replacement.
+* Update: Common libs updated, should be less issues with updates.
 * Info: If you enjoy this plugin, please share some love by [writing a little review here](https://wordpress.org/support/plugin/wp-retina-2x/reviews/?rate=5#new-post).
 And since I read them all, don't hesitate to drop a few remarks and feature requests in those reviews.
 Thank you :)

+= 6.4.0 (2023/02/03) =
+* Fix: Replace wasn't working fine.

+= 6.3.9 (2023/01/06) =
+* Fix: Better handling of the image replacement.

 = 6.3.8 (2022/12/09) =
 * Update: Still going towards a better UI organization.